shravanasati/Youtube-Automations/README.md

 ![Channel ID](example.png)

 The channel ID is the highlighted part of the URL, present just after the **channel** parameter.
+You'll get such url when you visit a Youtube channel's home page.
 Paste it as the value for ```channel_id``` variable.

 ### Channel name